 - Prepare manuscripts for publication in peer-reviewed journals.

-- Participate in grant writing, including generation of preliminary data, grant submission, and preparation of progress reports.
+- Grant writing, including generating preliminary data, submitting grant applications, and preparing progress reports.

 - Assist in training and supervision of technical staff and/or students.